Updated for 2026

 There are several key factors that can make someone ineligible for a tummy tuck.
 These include both medical and lifestyle concerns, as well as future plans that could affect the results of the surgery.

-- You’re not finished having children.
 Pregnancy can significantly stretch abdominal muscles and skin, potentially reversing your tummy tuck results.
 For this reason, our plastic surgeons recommend you wait to get a tummy tuck until you have completed your family.
+Even a single pregnancy after abdominoplasty can undo the muscle repair and skin tightening achieved during surgery, which may require a revision procedure to restore your results.

-- You still have a big weight loss goal.
-A tummy tuck isn’t a weight loss procedure, and losing significantly more weight afterwards could result in more excess skin that would need to be tightened.
-Thus, it is best to get as close to your target weight as you can before moving forward with an abdominoplasty.
+A tummy tuck isn’t a weight loss procedure, and losing significantly more weight afterward could result in more excess skin that would need to be tightened.
+It is best to get as close to your target weight as you can before moving forward with an abdominoplasty.

-- You have underlying health conditions.
 Some medical conditions such as certain heart conditions, bleeding disorders, high blood pressure or uncontrolled diabetes can increase surgical risks.
+This doesn’t necessarily mean a permanent disqualification, as some conditions can be managed or optimized before surgery to make you a safer candidate.

-- You smoke and are unwilling to quit.
 Tobacco use is well-documented to increase the risk of complications during and after surgery.
-For this reason, your surgeon will ask that you stop smoking for several weeks before and after plastic surgery in order to be a good candidate.
+Smoking restricts blood flow and impairs the body’s ability to heal, which raises the risk of infection, poor scarring and tissue damage.
+For this reason, your surgeon will ask that you stop smoking for several weeks before and after surgery in order to be a good candidate.

-- You have unrealistic expectations about the procedure.
 It is important to understand the benefits and limitations of a procedure before moving forward.
 While a tummy tuck can achieve excellent body contouring results, it isn’t a stand-in for weight loss and healthy lifestyle habits.
+While a tummy tuck can address excess skin and weakened muscle tissue, it does not remove significant amounts of fat on its own or prevent future weight gain.

 What Is the Weight Requirement for a Tummy Tuck?